Total (0 items)

 This potent serum from L’Oréal Paris contains the brand’s highest concentration of pure retinol to target fine lines and deeper set wrinkles, as well as hyaluronic acid to hydrate.
 Start slowly (once a week), before building up your skin’s tolerance.

-Best for dehydrated and sensitive skin
+Best for dehydrated & sensitive skin

 Try: